soonick/soonick.github.io/_drafts/2020-06-17-introduction-to-cloudformation.md

 ## Referencing resources

-It's common to need to have a template create multiple resources and have connections between them.
+It's common to have a template create multiple resources and have connections between them.
 For example, we might want to create a security group and have an instance be part of this security group.
 Let' look at how we can do this:

 ```yaml
 Description: Create a single EC2 instance